Test Id : BHISI

 Bone histomorphometry is a very sophisticated procedure utilizing full thickness bone biopsy.

 Techniques such as 2-time interval labeling with tetracycline permit the direct measurement of the rate of bone formation.
 The information derived is useful in the diagnosis of metabolic bone diseases including renal osteodystrophy, osteomalacia, and osteoporosis.
-Other obtainable information relate to disorders such as aluminum toxicity and iron abnormalities.
+Other obtainable information relates to disorders such as aluminum toxicity and iron abnormalities.

 Reference Values